 In the previous sentence, that foundation was eternity.
 But in the biblical allusion of our current sentence, “eternity” has morphed into “the eternal God.”
 Now, our safety lies in more than the something impersonal like eternity; it lies in the Love and protection of a Person.
 Is it appropriate to say that God is personal?
 God may not have the boundaries—the ego, personality, and body—we associate with personhood, but He does have the Self, Mind, Heart, and Will we also associate with personhood.
 I think it is most accurate, therefore, to call Him a Person, with the capital “P” signifying the lack of the usual boundaries and limits.

-Let us be glad to begin and end this day by practicing today's idea, and to use it as frequently as possible throughout the day.
-It will help to make the day as happy for you as God wants you to be.
-(W-pI.62.4:1-2)
+Let us be glad to begin and end this day by practicing today’s idea, and to use it as frequently as possible throughout.
+It will help to make the day as happy for you as God wants it to be.
+(W-62.4:1-2)

 The following quotation even looks a great deal like the sentence under examination.
 Both ask us to remember throughout the day that Divine strength constantly supports us:

 We will remind ourselves that He remains beside us through the day, and never leaves our weakness unsupported by His strength.
-(W-pI.153.19:4)
+(W-153.18:4)

 Therefore, Jesus is not just telling us that we are safe because only eternity is real.
 He is giving us a practice that will allow us to experience that fact, and thus actually have a good day.